2. Source Code

 DIS_headfoot_fn print_footer_info;

-These functions should print the header and footer for the DIS_context, respectively.
+These functions should print the header and footer for the

 2.2.3 Disassembler Output

-In brief, the implementation uses a statically allocated array of DIS_MAX_LINES lines, and implements functions to clear this array, to write a string into each field, and to print the array.
+array, to write a string into each field, and to print the array.

 void DIS_output_label(char *inLabel);

-Insert inLabel into the label column (the first column).
+into the label column (the first column).

 void DIS_output_instruction(char *inInstruction);

-Insert inInstruction into the instruction column (the second column).
+into the instruction column (the second

 void DIS_output_operand(char *inOperand);

-Insert inOperand into the operand column (the third column).
+into the operand column (the third column).

 void DIS_output(FILE *inFile);

-Output the current set of lines to inFile.
+Output the current set of lines to inFile

 void DIS_output_reset(void);